Kryeit/Telepost/README.md

 ## Important permissions:
 - `telepost.posts.NUMBER` - Maximum number of posts a player can own.
 Default is 1.
 - `telepost.leverage.NUMBER` - Leverage distance to create posts.
 See the Leverage section for more information.
+Default is POST-GAP / 2.

 ## Command permissions:
 * `telepost.command.post` - Use /post, /nearestpost, /closestpost